kubernetes-retired/heapster/docs/proposals/push-metrics.md

 ### Target Audience and Metrics

-Like the existing custom metrics pull mechanism, the metrics pushed through the push mechanism are intended to be those metrics that are useful for consumption by system components, such as metrics intended for use with autoscaling.
+Like the existing custom metrics pull mechanism, the metrics pushed through the push mechanism are intended to be useful for consumption by system components, such as metrics intended for use with autoscaling.
 The custom metrics pushed through the push mechanisms are still intended to follow the overall guidelines for Heapster custom metrics (keep the number of